fenago/intro-ruby/lab_guides/Lab_10.md

 framework.
 Ruby on Rails, the most popular Ruby framework, is loaded with metaprogramming magic.

-In the previous chapter, we stated that metaprogramming makes use of multiple elements available within the Ruby language.
+In the previous lab, we stated that metaprogramming makes use of multiple elements available within the Ruby language.
 We discussed three such elements: blocks, procs, and lambdas.
 In this section, we will take a practical approach in order to understand metaprogramming and discuss